Salle Webber, postpartum doula in Santa Cruz, CA

 “Thank you for the love, serenity and good humor you brought to our family and our home; the gentle, present care you offered our baby; and the active, hard work you did to clean and create order.
 We love and appreciate you.”–Joanna, after her 2nd birth

-I consider my three children and four grandchildren my most important doula credentials.
+I consider my three children and six grandchildren my most important doula credentials.
 When my youngest entered kindergarten, in 1988, I began offering my services as a postpartum doula and have been busy ever since.
 I have supported almost 200 families in Santa Cruz County.
 References are available upon request.
 I specialize in new mothers, and twins.

 My main life interests are family and infant care; hula & Hawaiian culture; and writing.
 My book, The Gentle Art of Newborn Family Care; A Guide for Doulas and Caregivers is available from Praeclarus Press.
 I have a Bachelor’s degree from Hampton University, Virginia, where I studied psychology and sociology and learned about life.